alphagov/government-service-design-manual/Copy and content/styleguide.md

     were talking to them one-to-one but with the authority of someone who can actively help.

-    All audiences should understand our content; this isn’t ‘dumbing down’, this is opening up government information to all.
+    All audiences should understand our content; this isn't 'dumbing down', this is opening up government information to all.

 3. 2.
 Points of style
     ==================